Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Acknowledgments

 This project is supported by NSF grants IIS-1813785, IIS1618806, IIS-1253538, CNS-1730158 and a hardware donation from NVIDIA.
-Zhe Wang personally thanks Shu Kong and Minhaeng Lee for helpful discussion, John Crawford and Fabio Paolizzo for providing support on the motion capture studio, and all the UCI friends who contribute to the dataset collection.
+We thank reviewers for the valuable suggestions.
+We thank Shu Kong and Minhaeng Lee for helpful discussion, John Crawford and Fabio Paolizzo for providing support on the motion capture studio, and all the UCI friends who contribute to collection of the dataset.